marcin-kli/MP2/README.md

 - I would like to check earthquake events without any scientific knowledge needed.

 As a returning user:
-- I would like to check all of the major events for from the last 7, 15 or 30 days.
+- I would like to check all of the major events from the last 7, 15 or 30 days.
 - I would like to set custom settings and see all of the results in a list order.
 - I would like to see my search results on the map.
 - I would like to be able to contact with the site administrator.